 III.
 ISSUES ARISING DURING THE COMPLIANCE REVIEW PROCESS

-CMM 2007-01, Para 14(vii); CMM 2013-01, 14; and CMM 2013-01, Para 16
+CMM 2007-01, Para 14(vii); CMM 2013-01, Para 14; and CMM 2013-01, Para 16

 10. TCC11 encountered difficulty in assessing the obligations in CMM 2007-01, Para 14(vii); CMM 2013-01, para 14; and CMM 2013-01, Para 16.
 A number of significant issues were raised by both flag states and coastal states.

 11. TCC11 reached a compromise for progressing the issue during this year’s assessment; however, many CCMs remained uncomfortable with the agreed way forward.
-TCC11 note that this reflects a change to the way these obligations have previously been assessed.
+TCC11 noted that this reflects a change to the way these obligations have previously been assessed.

 12. TCC11 agreed that CCMs would be assessed as Compliant against these obligations if they were able to provide details indicating that a good faith effort had been made to investigate the alleged violations.
 However, many CCMs noted that most of the reports of investigations fell far short of what would be considered a full investigation, and would be considering any relevant CCMs actions between TCC11 and WCPFC12 when assessing the final compliance status.